Jobs and Regional Growth Fund success stories

-The Sunshine Coast Council is the first local government in Australia to secure a communications project of this nature and it will be a great incentive in attracting new business and industry, particularly organisations with big data requirements.
+The project will be a great incentive in attracting new business and industry, particularly organisations with big data requirements.
 High-capacity data connectivity straight into the economic powerhouses in Asia will be a massive stimulus for the local and wider Queensland economies, creating jobs and encouraging investment well into the future.

 Despite having its facilities ravaged by fire in late 2016, Swickers kept its eye firmly on the future, taking the opportunity to not only rebuild its existing operations, but to capitalise on changing markets and growth opportunities.